 Hi, my name is Romello Goodman ( mello good )

-Good Graphics is a series of Print and Digital Experiments.
+Good Graphics is the home for my artistic practice.
 Using code I explore research in a growing list of areas such as: Computational Graphic Design, Generative Art, Novel Fabrication Workflows and General Software Mishegas.

 A playful creative coding website.
 Using sliders and various UI paradigms to explore novel interface interactions.